wchen342/ungoogled-chromium-android/README.md

    * Add flag to enable update notifications (disabled by default and will only send a single `GET` request to my server periodically)
    * Add flags to always send `save-data` flag in header
    * Add flags to force tablet UI and desktop mode
+   * Add flag to disable WebRTC.
+This flag is enabled by default.
 * Borrowed from Bromite:
    * Always incognito mode
    * Bookmark import/export options